About Dr Charles Perkins

 - Street address:Charles Perkins Centre John Hopkins Drive Sydney University, Camperdown Campus 2050

 - Traditional name:Camperdown is on the lands of the Gadigal people

 Dr Charles Perkins was born in 1936 at the Alice Springs Telegraph Station in the Northern Territory.
 His mother was an Arrernte woman and his father a Kalkadoon man.

-At ten years old Charles was sent to St Francis House in Adelaide, a school for Aboriginal boys.
-He initially trained as a fitter and turner, but he was an outstanding soccer player so in 1957 he left Australia to pursue a soccer career in the United Kingdom.
-He trialled for first division club Everton and was invited to trial for Manchester United but instead returned to Australia in 1960.
+At the age of 10, Charles was sent to St Francis House in Adelaide, a school for Aboriginal boys.
+Although Charles initially trained as a fitter and turner, his outstanding soccer skills saw him travel to the United Kingdom in 1957.
+Despite trialling for first division club Everton and being invited to trial for Manchester United, he decided to return to Australia in 1960.

-The following year, Charles began attending The University of Sydney.
-Shortly afterwards, he was elected president of the university’s newly formed Student Action for Aborigines group.
-He was one of only two Aboriginal students at the university.
+The following year, Charles began attending The University of Sydney, where he was soon elected president of the university’s newly-formed Student Action for Aborigines group, a collection of students of different backgrounds who shared a common passion for civil rights.
+He was one of only 2 Aboriginal students at the university at the time.

 Later that year, Charles made the news again when he staged the fake ‘kidnapping’ of five-year-old Nancy Prasad to highlight the injustice of her deportation under Australia’s White Australia Policy.